 If you have questions or need help, please contact PEBB Outreach and Training at 1-800-700-1555.

 When your application is accepted and your group chooses to join the PEBB Program, you must sign a contract/interlocal agreement.
 All participation requirements are listed in WAC 182-08-245.

 The PEBB Program bills employers on a monthly basis.
-You will get an invoice around the 25th of each month before the month of coverage.
+You will receive an invoice around the 25th of each month before the month of coverage.
 Payment in-full is due by the 20th of the month of coverage.
 For example, around May 25 an invoice will be sent for June coverage.
 Payment in-full for June coverage is due by June 20.

 Once enrolled, your group must participate in PEBB Program insurance coverage for at least one full calendar year, and may end participation only at the end of the year, which the PEBB Program has defined as the end of October for school districts and charter schools.